-You can read reviews for the highlighted albums below, and read additional music articles on my Arts page.
+You can read reviews for the highlighted albums below.

 - Thurston Moore, Demolished Thoughts – In which the Sonic Youth leader goes all Sea Change-era Beck (with help from the man himself).